Go packages

 - The final identifier is the plugin revision 1 for the plugin version

-Most users will likely use @latest
+Most users likely want to use @latest

 , but if you need to reference a version explicitly, you can do so like this: